ShuntaroOkuma/inject-web3/README.md

 - Ticket sales web site for sports, live concerts, museums, etc.

 For example, you can use it to mint an NFT according to the purchase of a product on an EC site, and use the NFT to participate in some event related the EC.

+You can check the diffrence the EC app code before and after injecting web3: https://github.com/ShuntaroOkuma/inject-web3/pull/3/files

 ## Benefits of existing Web2 services adopting his Web3